 From Grand Marais, head east on H58 for four miles.
-Turn left onto School Forest Road and drive for one-half of a mile to Sandy Lane and take a left.
-The property is one half of a mile down, on the left.
+Turn left onto School Forest Road and drive for one-half mile to Sandy Lane and take a left.
+The property is one-half mile down on the left.